Wed Apr 01 2026

 They say the internet is a series of tubes, but it's actually a series of farts.

-Like all major releases, we're glad that we could take the time to optimize, test, and properly release this change.
-We're excited about what's coming down the pipeline.
-FastComments should scale better and have better uptime in the long run with this work.
-As the FART runbook says: "If you smell something, say something".
-Let us know below if you discover any issues.
+Like all major releases, we're pleased that we could take the time to optimize, test, and properly release this update.
+We’re excited about what’s coming up.
+FastComments should scale better and have improved uptime in the long run with this effort.
+As the FART runbook states: "If you smell something, say something."
+Let us know below if you encounter any issues.